27 August 2020

-Frontend development deals with creating the visual elements, layouts and features of a software/application/website that users directly view, access and interact with.
-The most important factors for frontend are accessibility, functionality and performance.
+Frontend development creates the visual elements, layouts and features of a software/application/website that users directly view, access and interact with (don’t confuse with user interface!).
+The most important factors for front-end are accessibility, functionality and performance.

 That should cover the most important info.
-If you’re new to the frontend and look for more educational materials, check out our other articles:
+If you’re new to front-end technologies and look for more educational materials, check out our other articles:

 - Web development stacks – what stacks (should) we use in 2020?